 - Are oxidizing agents: Hydrogen peroxide and carbamide peroxide react with oxygen.
 They oxidize to break down stains and make teeth whiter and brighter.

 - Whiten teeth.
 Can often use these chemicals to whiten teeth.
 The results can vary depending on how concentrated they are.

 - Sensitivity: Whitening procedures can cause sensitivity.
 However, there is usually no difference in how sensitive you will feel, regardless of whether you are using hydrogen peroxide or carbamide peroxide.

 - Do not cause rebound.
 Rebound occurs when teeth look whiter after a whitening treatment, usually caused by dehydration.
 Rebound is not caused by hydrogen peroxide or carbamide peroxide.

 Hydrogen peroxide vs carbamide peroxide: what’s the difference?

 There are many similarities between hydrogen peroxide and carbamide peroxide.
 But what about the differences?
 Let’s take a look at the differences between them.

 - Chemical composition Hydrogen peroxide is composed of hydrogen and oxygen.
-Carbamide peroxide is composed of hydrogen peroxide and urea (carbamide).
-Carbamide peroxide contains hydrogen peroxide.
+Carbamide peroxide is composed of H2O2 and urea (carbamide).
+Carbamide peroxide contains H2O2.

 - Shelf life: Carbamide peroxide has an extended shelf life than hydrogen.
 However, hydrogen peroxide’s shelf life can be extended using refrigeration.